 The usual symptoms and signs of colon cancer are:

 - Rectal bleeding or blood in the stool

 - Dark-colored stool

 - A change in bowel habits, such as diarrhea, constipation or narrowing of the stool that lasts for more than a few days

 - A feeling that you need to have a bowel movement that is not relieved by having one

 - Cramping or abdominal (belly) pain

-Because the symptoms are often subtle and easily overlooked, colon cancer screening is very important, especially if you are over the age of 50.
+Because the symptoms are often subtle and easily overlooked, colon cancer screening is very important.
+In fact, the American Cancer Society recommends starting regular screenings at age 45.